Superbition/Celestte-Docs/docs/using_polyel/validation.md

 The field being validated will have its data and rule removed from the validator if the other field is equal to the given value.
 So if the other field called `foo` is equal to the value of `bar`, then the field being validated will be removed from the request data returned by the validator.

+If you have multiple values you want to validate against you can just keep adding them as parameters like `RemoveIf:foo,bar1,bar2,bar3,…` and `foo` will be checked against all `bar` values.

 <div class="noteMsg">If a field is removed because it fails its removal rule validation and the field has other rules to validate against, they won’t be processed because the field has already been removed.</div>

 #### RemoveUnless